aenon/shiba_cogs/README.md

-# Red - Aenon's Red Cogs
+# Shiba - Aenon's Red Cogs

 This repo contains my cogs for the Red bot on Discord.